marcbr8/martian-robot/README.md

 This repository contains a Spring Boot standalone app that provides a RESTful API for creation and deletion of mars grids, robots as well as the calculation of where the robots end given their instructions.

-The API is deployed [in heroku](https://tranquil-cove-41891.herokuapp.com)
+The API is deployed  under https://tranquil-cove-41891.herokuapp.com

+[Navigating to that](https://tranquil-cove-41891.herokuapp.com) on the browser will redirect you to the frontend app

 If you want to run the app locally, just clone this repo, navigate to it and